garciadavid2000/chatroom-client-server/README.md

 - click 'Add Configuration' and select GlassFish local
 - type domain1 into the domain entry box
 - select the 'Deployment' tab and select 'spamDetector:war exploded'.
-- the glassfish server has now been set up and you can click the green arrow in the top right
+- the glassfish server has now been set up, and you can click the green arrow in the top right
 - this should automatically open a tab in your browser but if it does not then navigate to http://localhost:8080/WSChatServer-1.0-SNAPSHOT/

 ### How to use